Code-Institute-Submissions/Meet-The-Adventure/README.md

 ### Hamburger Menu
 1. I would like the hamburger menu on the smaller devices to be white
 2. I think I need some javascript for it to work, not so familiar with hamburger menus.
+I looked at some youtube videos and the problem is solved :)

 ### iPad